Level 1 Lesson 18.1 – When Does the Movie Start?

 Grammar 1: Ask When in Chinese · HSK 1

-The most common way to ask when in Chinese is to use the Question Phrase 什么时候 shénme shíhou. 什么 means what. 时候 refers to (1) a time point; (2) a time period, a duration of time. 什么时候 together can be translated as when in Chinese.
-To ask when in Chinese, we follow this structure:
+The most common way to ask *when* in Chinese is to use the question phrase 什么时候 shénme shíhou. 什么 means *what*. 时候 refers to (1) a point in time or (2) a period of time.
+Together, 什么时候 means when.

 Subject + 什么时候 + Predicate (+ Object)